-- (2) as a full time and/or permanent part time employee with any "public sector agency" (as defined by Schedule 3 of the Public Sector Employment and Management Act 2002, as amended from time to time, hereafter referred to as the 'PSEM Act') or any "Commonwealth or interstate agency" (as defined by Schedule 3A of the PSEM Act as amended from time to time).
-In these instances, such service must meet the relevant provisions of transfer prescribed in the PSEM Act for such service. - (b) Service shall not include- - (1) any period of leave without pay except in the case of employees who have completed at least ten years service (any period of absence without pay being excluded therefrom) in which case service shall include any period of leave without pay not exceeding six months taken after the 12 March 1975; - (2) any period of part-time service arising from service under Part IV, Savings Provisions, of Clause 28, Part-time Casual and Temporary Employees, except as provided for in subclause (x). - (iii) An employee with an entitlement to long service leave, may elect to access their entitlement: - (a) on full pay, or - (b) on half pay, or - (c) on double pay. - (iv) When an employee elects to access their long service leave entitlement the following amounts of long service leave are to be deducted from the employee's long service leave entitlement: - (a) for each period of long service leave taken on full pay the number of days so taken, - (b) for each period of long service leave taken on half pay half the number of days so taken, - (c) for each period of long service leave taken on double pay twice the number of days so taken.
+- 2. as a full time and/or permanent part time employee with any "Government Sector Agency" (as defined by section 3 of the Government Sector Employment Act 2013 (NSW), as amended from time to time or any "Commonwealth or interstate agency" (as defined by Schedule 3A of the PSEM Act as amended from time to time).
+In these instances, such service must meet the relevant provisions of transfer prescribed in the PSEM Act for such service. - (b) Service shall not include- - 1. any period of leave without pay except in the case of employees who have completed at least ten years' service (any period of absence without pay being excluded therefrom) in which case service shall include any period of leave without pay not exceeding six months taken after the 12 March 1975;

+- any period of part-time service arising from service under Part IV, Savings Provisions, of Clause 29, Part-time Casual and Temporary Employees, except as provided for in subclause (x). - (iii) An employee with an entitlement to long service leave, may elect to access their entitlement: - (a) on full pay, or - (b) on half pay, or - (c) on double pay. - (iv) When an employee elects to access their long service leave entitlement the following amounts of long service leave are to be deducted from the employee's long service leave entitlement: - (a) for each period of long service leave taken on full pay the number of days so taken, - (b) for each period of long service leave taken on half pay half the number of days so taken, - (c) for each period of long service leave taken on double pay twice the number of days so taken.